 level directory, where the

-pom.xml file is located, for example:
+pom.xml file is located.

 Using appcfg (alternative)